rlindsberg/Hackintosh-on-MSI-GL62m-7REX/v2.1 23 August 2018/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; Issue Code: COI-2018-3451

-&nbsp;&nbsp;&nbsp;&nbsp; Resolving note: The issue is believed to be a normal behaviour when installing macOS.
+&nbsp;&nbsp;&nbsp;&nbsp; Resolving Note: The issue is believed to be a normal behaviour when installing macOS.
 Resolved by R.K. on Aug<sup>26</sup> 2018